abiddiscombe-os/mlGeocodeConnector/README.md

 ```

 ## Usage
-Like other Ordnance Survey libraries such as [os-transform](https://github.com/OrdnanceSurvey/os-transform), mlGeocodeConnector is nested within the `os.` namespace.
+Like other OS projects such as [os-transform](https://github.com/OrdnanceSurvey/os-transform), mlGeocodeConnector is nested within the `os.` namespace.

 You must specify an API key which permits access to either the OS Names API or the OS Places API:
 ```javascript